top of page

 Be direct.
 If they are a skilled business coach, they should readily and easily answer this question.
 If they are unable to sufficiently answer here it should tell you much more about their skills in helping you grow.

 Try being specific.
-Something like 'What makes you uniquely suited to help us grow and success over that of XYZ competitor?'
+Something like "What makes you uniquely suited to help us grow and succeed compared to XYZ competitor?"
 It will net you a reliable answer one way or another.
-Plus, it'll show them that you are well aware that you have options in your business coaching coice.
+Plus, it shows them that you are well aware that you have options in your business coaching choice.

 Out of the Box Approach:

-Our answer here would be: We helped our clients grow their revenues by 19.1%, on average, in 2023.
-While we can guarantee a specific number for growth for you business, we can guarantee that the knowledge our coaches will impart to you will be invaluable to your success!
+Our answer here would be: we helped our clients grow their revenues by 18.2%, on average, in 2025.
+While we can't guarantee a specific growth number for your business, we can guarantee that the knowledge our coaches will impart to you will be invaluable to your success.
+We've also written extensively on the specific ways an executive coach helps you succeed if you'd like to see what that looks like in practice.

 Overall, finding the perfect business advisor can be tough and tricky work, but it doesn't have to be!

-Out of the Box Advisors offers a free preliminary consultation, if you're ready, schedule a chat - the coffee is on us!
+Out of the Box Advisors offers a free preliminary consultation, no pressure and no contracts.
+If you're ready to explore whether we'd be a good fit, schedule a free consultation, the coffee is on us!